yegor256/blog/static/talks.md

     demonstrate that it's not true and will illustrate my thoughts with practical examples.

+  * **Reversive Decentralized Deployment: Zold Cryptocurrency Example**.
+    A traditional deployment scenario includes a central point of control, which sends updates to server nodes.
+In our Zold cryptocurrency project we were forced to create a different and reversive deployment model, where distributed and anonymous servers pull updates from an open public repository and restart themselves.
+The biggest problems we had to solve were related to error tracking and resolving of exceptional situations.
+In the presentation I will demonstrate how it works and we will deploy a new version right on the stage.

 If you are interested in placing any of these speeches at _your event_, please [email](mailto:event@yegor256.com).
 It's free.
 You will just have to pay for business-class airfare,